Bullies: Part II

 Finally, don't expect them to change.
 To do so would be selfish of you.
 But do let them know if they try to mess with you, that you are going to be a mirror showing them the parts of themselves that they don't want to see.

-(Also, after you confront them, report it or let other people know what is going on so at the very least the world can become a better place.)
+(Also, after you confront them, report it or let other people know what is going on so at the very least you're doing your part in making the world a better place.)

 (If you're still wondering why you can't be assertive, it has to do with the fact you still care what people think about you, even bad people.
+And you care more about their opinion about you than you care for yourself.
 If you learn not to care what people think about you, you'll be free.)

 "When another person makes you suffer, it is because he suffers deeply within himself, and his suffering is spilling over.
 He does not need punishment; he needs help." —Thich Nhat Hanh